0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	jnz	1b
 ```

-We put base address of the page directory pointer table to the `edi` and address of the first page directory pointer entry to the `eax`.
-Put `4` to the `ecx` register, it will be counter in the following loop and write the address of the first page directory pointer table entry  to the `edi` register.
+We put the base address of the page directory pointer table in `edi` and the address of the first page directory pointer entry in `eax`.
+Put `4` in the `ecx` register, it will be a counter in the following loop and write the address of the first page directory pointer table entry  to the `edi` register.

-After this `edi` will contain address of the first page directory pointer entry with flags `0x7`.
-Next we just calculates address of following page directory pointer entries with flags `0x8` and writes their addresses to the `edi`.
+After this `edi` will contain the address of the first page directory pointer entry with flags `0x7`.
+Next we just calculate the address of following page directory pointer entries with flags `0x8` and write their addresses to `edi`.

-The next step is building of `2048` page table entries by 2 megabytes:
+The next step is building the `2048` page table entries by 2 megabytes:

 ```assembly
 	leal	pgtable + 0x2000(%ebx), %edi